YeSv/Simple.Kafka.Rpc/README.md

 4. Write a server
 5. Running kafka instance

-Before we start, jfyi you can always check the source code for this section in [Examples](https://github.com/YeSv/Simple.Kafka.Rpc/blob/main/examples/Simple.Kafka.Rpc.Readme).
+Before we start, jfyi you can always check the source code for this section [here](https://github.com/YeSv/Simple.Kafka.Rpc/blob/main/examples/Simple.Kafka.Rpc.Readme).

 First of all, we should define contracts (models), two structs with only one field of type `DateTime` should be enough: